Mississippi News

 HB 606: Creating an outdoor stewardship trust fund.
 This measure, a source of debate between House and Senate for two years, would create a conservation fund to use state dollars to draw down federal wildlife conservation grants — as many other states do.
 The Senate opposes the House’s plan to use diversion of sales taxes from sporting goods to fund it, and stripped that language and said the Legislature would fund it each year.
 Proponents of the measure say such a fund needs a steady stream of revenue.

-SB 2164: Creating a standalone Department of .
+SB 2164: Creating a standalone Department of Tourism.
 It would be its own department instead of a division within the Mississippi Development Authority.
 It would also create the Mississippi Department of Tourism Fund and divert a portion of sales tax revenue collected from restaurants and hotels there instead of to MDA.

-SB 2273: Allowing employers to vouch for people on parole, The bill allows employs of people convicted of crimes to provide reports to probation officers to prevent the need for the employee to work to to a probation officer.
+SB 2273: Allowing employers to vouch for people on parole, The bill allows employs of people convicted of crimes to provide reports to probation officers to prevent the need for the employee to leave work to report to a probation officer.

 HB 1029: Increasing broadband access.
 This bill provides grants for entities willing to expand broadband in rural areas.